l-urence/gmail-backup/README.md

 # Gmail Backup
 Just a small tool to download gmail mails.
+Using Gmails API.